Amazing eco-friendly DIY repurposed Christmas tree projects for crafters and gardeners alike that use discarded Christmas trees.

 According to the National Christmas Tree Association, over 25-30 million Christmas trees are sold in the U.S. each year.
 That’s a lot of trees, if you really think about it, that need to be disposed of once the holidays end.

-Yes, it’s true that natural Christmas trees are a renewable and recyclable resource, but experts agree that today it’s important to make sure your tree isn’t taking up needless space at your local landfill site, if you can help it.
+And, though it’s true that natural Christmas trees are a renewable and recyclable resource, experts agree that more than ever consumers, like you and me, need to ensure our Christmas trees aren’t taking up needless space at the local landfill site.

 RELATED: DIY Shutter Corner Unit Project

-So that got me to thinking–what to do with all of those old trees after the holidays?
+So what to do with all of those old trees after the holidays?

 1. Log Coasters

-If you are worried about your coaster scratching your tabletop, add some cork to the base.
+Tip: If you’re worried about your coaster scratching your tabletop, add some cork to the base.
 Cork comes in sheets with one side that has an adhesive.
 Trace and cut the cork to the size of your coaster remove the adhesive paper backing and attach.

 2. Pine Mulch

 Local landscape and tree care companies are great places to get your tree mulched.
-Also, you can check with your local municipality.
+Also, you can check with your local municipality to see if they offer this service.

-Note: If you choose to rent a chipper or mulching machine, be sure you read through all the instructions and read and adhere to all safety requirements.
+Note: If you choose to rent a chipper or mulching machine, be sure you read through all the instructions and adhere to all safety requirements.

 Safety Tip – Never Burn Your Christmas Tree in Your Home Fireplace